 4. Why should one create a Common Account Number?

 The MF Utilities (MFU) portal has made it possible for all those investing in mutual funds to track and manage their investments via a single platform.
-Once you have created a Common Account Number, the MFU will map your existing investment folios – across the sea of mutual funds you’ve invested in – to your CAN.
+Once you have been issued a Common Account Number, the MFU will map your existing investment folios – across the sea of mutual funds you’ve invested in – to your CAN.
 This mapping will be based on your PAN details and will take into account your holding pattern and other parameters.

-Once you create the CAN, it will work as a defacto storage for all important information such as:
+Once you create the CAN, it will work as defacto storage for all important information such as:

 a.
 Investor Name(s)